warden-protocol/wardenprotocol/docs/poc.md

 2. Ethermint: Ethermint is an implementation of the EVM, built using the Cosmos SDK.
 The software enables users to deploy any EVM-compatible code in solidity and immediately enjoy PoS consensus and instant finality with little to no overhead.
 In this way, Ethermint is a fully integrated part of the Cosmos ecosystem but is also fully compatible with the EVM.
 3. IBC: Perspectively, the Inter-Blockchain Communication protocol (IBC) will be integrated to the Fusion chain as well.
 It allows independent blockchains to connect and flourish, transfer tokens and other data, and enrich their ecosystems through every interaction.
 In Qredo's case we aim to use IBC for exchanging messages between the Qredochain and Fusion Chain as well as Fusion Chain and other IBC-enabled Cosmos SDK chains in the wild.

-For reporting deposits of MPC-generated addresses on other L1s, we aim to introduce two types of verifiers that will use Merkle- and Zero Knowledge Proofs to ensure the integrity and consistency of assets from other L1s on the Qredo blockchain ecosystem.
+For reporting deposits of MPC-generated addresses on other L1s, we aim to introduce two types of verifiers that will use Merkle- and Zero Knowledge Proofs to ensure the integrity and constistency of assets from other L1s on the Qredo blockchain ecosystem.
 Until they are in place, we are running multiple simple watchers that report the deposits to the monitoring module in the Fusion Chain.
 In Phase 1 of the Fusion Chain, the following architecture applies:

 Want to know more about the components what we are talking about?
 Go check-out our [wiki](../overview/tech-wiki.md)!